datacarpentry/image-processing/episodes/10-multidimensional-data.md

 ![](fig/nuc-napari.png){alt='nuclei napari ss'}

-We can also interactively annotate images with shapes using the a `Shapes` Layer.
-Let display all channels and then do this within the GUI.
+We can also interactively annotate images with shapes using a `Shapes` Layer.
+Let's display all three channels and then do this within the GUI:

 ```python
 viewer.layers.clear()